 Keyword Tool: Track keywords against your competitors’ keywords and overall performance.
-You can even use it to uncover average monthly search volume for a specific search term to inform your research.
+You can even use it to uncover the average monthly search volume for a specific search term to inform your research.

 Site Crawl: This is an in-depth crawl of your site and uncovers on-page, content and technical errors that may be hindering your site’s ability to get indexed.
-It can detect missing or duplicate content, assets with http or https status, canonical issues, and identify pages missing from your sitemap.
+It can detect missing or duplicate content, assets with HTTP or https status, canonical issues, and identify pages missing from your sitemap.

 Special SEO Audits

 An SEO audit like the one outlined here will work for any site, no matter what it's for.
-However, there are some tweaks, adjustments and priorities that must be shifted to meet the specific needs of a website.
+However, there are some tweaks, adjustments, and priorities that must be shifted to meet the specific needs of a website.

-Learn what you should look out for when auditing your ecommerce site here.
+Learn what you should look out for when auditing your eCommerce site here.